 - In a large bowl using a whisk, whip the remaining 1¼ cups (300 g) of heavy cream until medium peaks form.
 Transfer it into a separate bowl and set aside.420 g heavy cream

 - In the same bowl used to whip the heavy cream (there’s no need to wash it), beat the cream cheese until smooth.
-Add the Karo® Light Corn Syrup, 7 tbsp (175 g) of salted caramel, powdered sugar, vanilla bean paste and salt and beat to incorporate, then add the gelatin and cream mixture and mix well.450 g cream cheese, 85 g Karo® Light Corn Syrup, 285 g salted caramel, 60 g powdered sugar, 1 tsp vanilla bean paste, ½ tsp fine sea salt
+Add the Karo® Light Corn Syrup, 7 tablespoon (175 g) of salted caramel, powdered sugar, vanilla bean paste and salt and beat to incorporate, then add the gelatin and cream mixture and mix well.450 g cream cheese, 85 g Karo® Light Corn Syrup, 285 g salted caramel, 60 g powdered sugar, 1 teaspoon vanilla bean paste, ½ teaspoon fine sea salt

 - Using a spatula, gently fold the whipped cream into the cream cheese mixture.
 Spoon the filling over the prepared crust, tapping to remove any bubbles, then spread with an offset spatula.